Lolita, My Love: Production history

 Lolita, My Love was initiated by Lerner, the well-known lyricist of My Fair Lady and other major hits, who recruited Barry to write the score.
 Nabokov, who had several times refused to allow adaptations of his novel, stated that "Mr. Lerner is a most talented and excellent classicist.
 If you have to make a musical version of Lolita, he is the one to do it."
 Like most musicals of the time, the production was scheduled for a multi-city "tryout" tour, during which rewrites could be done as needed, before opening on Broadway.
 The original director was opera impresario Tito Capobianco, and choreography was provided by Jack Cole, although Cole was fired during rehearsals and replaced by Danny Daniels.
 Lorna Luft was cast as supporting character Mona in what would have been her Broadway debut but was fired during rehearsals without an explanation.

 Upon opening in Philadelphia on February 16, 1971, the show got savage reviews and immediately closed for more work.
 Capobianco was fired and replaced by Noel Willman, and Daniels was replaced as choreographer by Dan Siretta.
-Even Annette Ferra, the actress playing Lolita, was let go.
+Even Annette Ferra, the actress playing Lolita, was replaced.

 The show reopened in Boston but did lukewarm business and received mixed reviews, although critics acknowledged good performances by John Neville as Humbert and Dorothy Loudon as Lolita's vulgar mother, Charlotte, and found the music and lyrics strong.
-Lolita was played by actress Denise Nickerson, and Oscar nominee Leonard Frey was Clare Quilty.
+Lolita was played by Denise Nickerson, and Leonard Frey was Clare Quilty.
 The production closed before its scheduled opening at the Mark Hellinger Theatre, the site of many previous Lerner triumphs; it lost $900,000.

 The show was revived in a Musicals in Mufti staged reading at the York Theatre Company in New York in March 2019 as adapted from several of Lerner's drafts by Erik Haagensen and with a score recovered and directed by Deniz Cordell.